Heffron Drive

 Heffron Drive was an American duo formed by Kendall Schmidt and Dustin Belt, both originally from Kansas.
-It was originally formed in 2008 after Kendall and Dustin met each other by chance and realized they lived on the same street, Heffron Drive, Burbank, California.
+It was originally formed in 2008 after Kendall and Dustin met each other by chance and realized they lived on the same street, Heffron Drive, in Burbank, California.

 History

 In 2008, Kendall Schmidt and Dustin Belt formed the band Heffron Drive.
 The name refers to the street on which both members lived, Heffron Drive, in Burbank, California.
-In 2009 Schmidt joined the boyband Big Time Rush and Heffron Drive was on a break.
+The duo began releasing music on MySpace and soon gained attention on the internet.
+However, in 2009, Schmidt joined the boyband Big Time Rush and Heffron Drive was on a break.
+Subsequently, Belt joined as the group's touring guitarist.
 In May 2013, after Tanya Chisholm said that the series Big Time Rush was not being continued, Heffron Drive was revived.
+The duo soon started working on and recording new material.

-On October 17, 2013, it was announced that Heffron Drive would be going on a winter tour, it started in Houston on November 23, and ended on December 22 in Los Angeles.
+On October 17, 2013, it was announced that Heffron Drive would be going on a winter tour; it started in Houston on November 23, and ended on December 22 in Los Angeles.
+In March 2014, the duo released their debut single, "Parallel".
+The song peaked at number 25 on the iTunes Pop charts.
+On July 29, 2014, Heffron Drive announced their debut studio album, Happy Mistakes, as well as an international tour in support of the album.
+On August 4, the duo premiered the track, "One Track Mind" live.
+The album was officially released on September 9.
+Happy Mistakes peaked at number 84 on the Billboard 200.

 On January 14, 2017, the band released a new song and music video for their single "Living Room".
-Their next release was on January 19, 2018 when they released a new song and music video titled "Mad At The World", and later "Separate Lives".
+Their next release was on January 19, 2018, when they released a new song and music video titled "Mad At The World", and later "Separate Lives".